jesstheleftie/u2_mongoose_employees_lab/README.md

 ## Bonus

+*Do not attempt Chance until you have your data already seeded, and at least 2 of your Query.js functions working!*

 Use [chance](https://www.npmjs.com/package/chance) npm package to generate employees in your seed file instead.
 Run 'npm install chance' in your root folder (the one that has the package.json file) and use chance to generate fake data with ease!

 ```js